Quercus dumosa: Distribution

+Habitat

+Quercus dumosa is only found in very restricted habitats.
+It prefers very loose sandstone or granitic soils, and is often in association with species of the "soft chaparral" and coastal sage scrub communities found near the coast.
+Its habitats include coastal hills, mesic slopes, canyons and coastal bluffs, maritime succulent scrub, and closed-cone pine forests.
+While rare, this species usually dominates or codominates the habitats where it is found.
+It usually thrives in sandy soils where it can develop extensive root networks.

+It is threatened by habitat loss.
+The human development of coastal southern California has left very little habitat intact.

 Ecology

 Quercus dumosa grows primarily in sandy soils such as sandstone near the coast.
 Its habitat is often chaparral.
 This oak sprouts vigorously from its stump and root crown after wildfire and develops a large canopy within a few years after a fire event.
 It sometimes co-dominates with Ceanothus species as early as four years after a fire.
 This oak also does well in the absence of fire.

 Allergenicity

 The species is a severe allergen, with pollination generally occurring in spring.